nlpub/russe/2022/tox/index.md

 We provide several baselines for this task: a rule-based Delete approach and an approach based on the [T5 model](https://huggingface.co/sberbank-ai/ruT5-base).

-* **Delete:** This is a simple unsupervised method that eliminates toxic words based on a predefined toxic words vocabulary (link).
+* **Delete:** This is a simple unsupervised method that eliminates toxic words based on a predefined toxic words vocabulary.
 The idea is often used on television and other media: rude words are bleeped out or hidden with special characters (usually an asterisk).

 * **T5-base:** This is the supervised baseline based on the T5 model.
 We trained the [ruT5-base model](https://huggingface.co/sberbank-ai/ruT5-base) on the train part of our dataset.